ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: System Design and Implementation

-\nameS has grouped MMIO reads in a detailed execution trace in Sec.~\ref{sec:cluster} such that each group retrieved a complete data chunk in the recorded firmware execution. \nameS will now configure and run DSE on each group of MMIO reads to build new stateful MMIO models that describe the retrieved data chunk more accurately.
-The DSE will run the firmware code where the reads occurred and where the data chunk was used.
-It will attempt to reach the BBs not yet covered by the given firmware fuzzer.
-It is unlikely to reach any such BBs within a reasonable time along arbitrary execution paths, for the code-to-run typically spans multiple functions.
-So, \nameS speeds up the DSE with the detailed trace and our heuristics.
+\nameS has grouped the MMIO reads in a firmware trace as described in Sec.~\ref{sec:cluster} and presumed each group to have collectively retrieved a complete data chunk during the recorded execution.
+Next, it will configure and run DSE on each group to model the retrieved chunk value and guide the underlying firmware fuzzer toward previously unvisited BBs.
+The DSE will run the firmware code where the chunk is (1) retrieved and (2) used.
+Such code often spans multiple functions, making it difficult for a naïve DSE along arbitrary paths to reach unvisited BBs within a reasonable resource budget. \nameS will accelerate the DSE using the given trace and our heuristics.